soulspace-org/overarch/README.md

 Describe your model as data and specify/generate representations (e.g. diagrams) for your model.

-*Disclaimer: this project is in alpha stage - the data formats might change, the code base will change*
+*Disclaimer: this project is in alpha stage - the data format might change*

 Rationale